F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 For details on the available properties and DO usage, see |gslbserver| in the Schema Reference.

 ..
-IMPORTANT:: This example was updated to include a Prober pool and GSLB virtual servers.
-Prober pools and GSLB virtual servers were introduced in DO v1.19, if you attempt to use the following declaration on a previous version, it will fail.
-If you are using a version prior to 1.19, you can remove the Prober pool and virtual server lines (in yellow). |br| S
+IMPORTANT:: Because this example was updated to include a Prober pool and GSLB virtual servers, if you attempt to use the following declaration on a previous version of DO, it will fail.
+If you are using a version prior to 1.19, you can remove the Prober pool and virtual server lines (in yellow).

 .. literalinclude:: ../../examples/gslbServer.json
    :language: json